To connect, empower, and inspire LGBTQ+ youth.

 Jaclyn currently serves as a Development Associate for GSA Link, INC, where she helps with grant writing and the financial development of the organization.
 She received her Bachelor of Science from Suffolk University in Government and has previous professional experience with non-profits and political campaigns.
 Her work at GSA Link, INC is one that she hopes will lead to the growth and longevity of the organization so that we can provide a space she wishes she had growing up.

-Izzy is a recent graduate of Indiana University Bloomington, where she majored in Psychology.
+Izzy graduated from Indiana University Bloomington in spring '21, where she majored in Psychology.
 They concentrated their studies in Anti-Racism, Implicit Biases and Intersectional Identities, and hopes to continue studying these in graduate school later in life.
 Izzy is Black and queer, and has a passion for working with LGBTQ+ youth and youth of color.
 In their free time, you can find Izzy snuggling with her cats and playing video games like Animal Crossing, Stardew Valley and Overwatch.

 Molly has called Worcester home for six years.
 They like journaling, friendship, and imagining worlds where everyone can be their gorgeous self and not be afraid.
 She studied Sociology, Gender Studies, and Community Development and Planning at Clark University, and now works for Big Brothers Big Sisters.
 They will definitely ask about your birth chart.
 They grow into their queerness more and more everyday, and are so excited to grow with you!